dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 **Example:** "A CNN-based model was developed using TensorFlow to classify the collected medical images."

+##  7. Address Validity and Reliability
+Discuss how you ensured the research's credibility:

+- Reliability (e.g., consistent procedures).
+- Validity (e.g., tested survey questions).
+- Steps to minimize bias.

+Example: "The questionnaire was pre-tested with a small focus group to ensure clarity and reliability of responses."

 # Tense

 - The methods section should use the **past tense** because it is a report of what was done during the course of the study ,” we tested independently derived cultures for resistance to trimethoprim”.